glynnbird/celsius/README.md

 ## Recording the data

-The DS18B20 sensor is connected to the GPIO like [https://www.modmypi.com/blog/ds18b20-one-wire-digital-temperature-sensor-and-the-raspberry-pi](this).
-Then a [https://gist.github.com/glynnbird/bb0f117baea8aca05639](simple Bash script) is used to query the senor and push a document into local CouchDB.
+The DS18B20 sensor is connected to the GPIO like [this](https://www.modmypi.com/blog/ds18b20-one-wire-digital-temperature-sensor-and-the-raspberry-pi).
+Then a [simple bash script](https://gist.github.com/glynnbird/bb0f117baea8aca05639) is used to query the senor and push a document into local CouchDB.

 The resultant documents look like this: